pharath/pharath.github.io/_posts/2026-03-06-lecture-notes-web3-blockchain2.md

 But then there was someone else coming around, **Vitalik Buterin**.
 And Vitalik Buterin, he said, well, there should be no difference.
 There is probably no difference between storing a transaction on the blockchain and a program.
-So the idea was just, can we store in addition some kind of programs on the blockchain?
+So the idea was just, **can we store in addition some kind of programs** on the blockchain?
 Which means that not only the transaction becomes immutable, also the program becomes immutable.
-So it means we can write immutable programs on the blockchain.
+So it means we can write **immutable programs** on the blockchain.
 In the first instance, OK, we can't change the program anymore.
 Good.
-But this also means we can make a contract, so we can make a deal contract.
+But this also means we can make a contract, so we can make a **deal contract**.
 And then we codify this contract and we put it on the blockchain.
-And that means that from then on, nobody can change the contract anymore.
+And that means that from then on, **nobody can change the contract** anymore.
 But we do the same.
 When you get a contract sometimes, but sometimes on paper, what they do is they just take the paper and they turn the top of the paper and then they do some kind of stamp out of there.